Key Takeaways

 ✅ 6.8 Combine your data

-If a keyword has multiple search intents you can succeed by creating 2 different landing pages targeting each intent.
+If a keyword has multiple search intents, you can succeed by creating 2 different landing pages targeting each intent.

 This list will speed up your onsite optimization process.

-Export your keyword details in Morningscore and check if a keyword is already ranking on google and use the same landing page to further optimize.
+Export your keyword details in Morningscore and check if a keyword is already ranking on Google and use the same landing page to further optimize.

 ✅ 6.9 Make a “Future content” list

 There might be keywords that seem really promising, but you don’t really have a landing page that you can use them on.
 Keep these keywords for content you will make in the future.
-(This list will come handy in step 8.1).
+(This list will come in handy in step 8.1).

 7. Content optimization

 It’s time to get your landing page priority list (keywords included) and start optimizing these landing pages one by one.
 Pick a landing page and go through steps 7.1 to 7.6.
+This is where your SEO strategy 2026 really starts to take shape on the site.

 ✅ 7.1 Check your URLs

-It’s important for your URLs that they are user friendly.
-What I mean by user friendly is that they should be readable and easily memorable.
+It’s important for your URLs that they are user-friendly.
+What I mean by user-friendly is that they should be readable and easily memorable.
 With an optimized URL, your users will know what to expect right away and will be more likely to click the link.

 Instead of having a URL that looks like this: https://www.example.com/blogarticle.aspx?ID=11526&IT=5f7d3d your URLs should contain keywords.

-Do not use your entire blog article title either, try to sum it up instead.
+Do not use your entire blog article title either; try to sum it up instead.

 Don’t overdo it either.
 Stuffing as many keywords in as possible will not do you any good: https://www.sportshop.com/shop/57-sweatshirt—hoodies-sweatshirts—kids/926-sweatshirts—sweatshirt-for-kids/